teu-mei-iapp/LCA-Database/README.md

 <h1>LCA-Database</h1>

 An open-source database for Life-Cycle Assessment (LCA) and Process of Record (PoR) of fabrication systems in flexible and printed electronics.
 This database is designed to evolve continuously through contributions from the research community.
-The "Discussion" forum of the repository provides a dedicated space for announcements, updates, data contributions, posing questions, and enabling scientific exchange within the community.
+The _Discussions_ forum of the repository provides a dedicated space for announcements, updates, data contributions, posing questions, and enabling scientific exchange within the community.

 **Notice:** All scientific publications making use of this repository should cite the associated paper.
 Further information on the PoR and the LCA - including definitions, general structure, and objectives - can be found therein.